Craving Some Creativity

 Categories of Decorations to Declutter

-• Broken items beyond repair (or that you realistically will not repair), such as ornaments, strings of lights, etc. I can’t stand finding one bulb that went out on a set of string lights!
+• Items broken beyond repair (or that you realistically won’t repair) such as ornaments, strings of lights, etc. I can’t stand finding one bulb that went out on a set of string lights!

 • Items that are worn out or no longer make you smile.